klamontagne/chef-burp/README.md

 - post_template: The script to run after the backup completes.
 If it exits with a non-zero status, the other plugins **will still run**.
 Can be ```nil``` if no script is to be installed.
 Defaults to ```'post_backup.sh'```
+- variables: An optional set of variables to pass through to the underlying template resources.
 Examples:

 ```ruby